rocky1638/digital-garden/content/leetcode/384-shuffle-an-array.md

 Instead of sorting, we can actually do in-place swaps as we go through the array.
 For each index, we swap it with a random value to the right in the array.

 A proof of this method can be found [here](https://people.cs.umass.edu/~phaas/CS590M/handouts/Fisher-Yates-proof.pdf).

+> [!note] Some more intuition
+> An interesting way to think about this is to imagine how you would go about sorting the list of `[1,2,3]`.
+We could think about of recursively, first randomly picking an index to place the `1`.
+Then, in each of the subsequent paths, we pick a random index for `2` out of the remaining indices.
+>
+> Logically, **it is equivalent to pick a value for the first index, instead of picking an index for the first value!**
+>
+> This conveniently leads us to the solution below, where we can pick any value from `[0,n-1]` to swap and place at index 0.
+Then, we can consider the array from `[1,n-1]`, picking a remaining value to be placed at index 1.

 ```python
 class Solution: